madureira/morpheus-engine/README.md

 Game engine built in C++ and OpenGL.

-> Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.
+> Initial development is underway, but there is still no stable and usable version, suitable for the public.

 ![](.github/morpheus-logo.png?raw=true "Morpheus")